-Those keto flax crackers are healthy low carb crackers flavored with rosemary and garlic.
-Bonus, this is a gluten free crackers recipe too made with only 5 simple ingredients.
+These keto flax crackers are healthy low-carb crackers flavored with rosemary and garlic.
+Bonus, this is also a gluten-free cracker recipe, made with only 5 simple ingredients.

-An easy tasty snack or appetizer for your summer food platter.
-Also, those are egg-free and dairy free meaning this is a vegan crackers recipe as well.
+An easy, tasty snack or appetizer for your summer food platter.
+Also, these crackers are egg-free and dairy-free meaning this recipe is vegan as well.

-It is no longer a secret that my husband is vegan and I love low carb food right?
+It’s no longer a secret that my husband is vegan and I love low carb food, right?
 While we can’t always eat the same food all the time, I love to create fun food to share.
-That is why my appetizers, desserts and snacks are mostly keto vegan recipe : we love to snack on crackers or chips.
-My low carb tortillas chips is always a big hit in my house and recently I had huge success experiencing with homemade crackers.
+That’s why my appetizers, desserts and snacks are mostly keto vegan recipes: we love to snack on crackers or chips.
+My low carb tortillas chips are always a big hit in my house and recently I’ve had huge success experiencing with homemade crackers.
 My favorite flavor is garlic & rosemary crackers.
-Those from the store are definitely not low carb or vegan.
-That is why I made my own Garlic & Rosemary keto flax crackers also known as flaxseed Crackers.
+The ones you can buy from the store are definitely not low-carb or vegan.
+That’s why I made my own Garlic & Rosemary keto flax crackers also known as flaxseed Crackers.

 What are keto flax crackers ?